Documentation Index

 Each cordon setup invocation — project or user scope — asks the OS for a free port and writes it into cordon.toml at setup time.
 In practice this avoids collisions between concurrent projects and rapid successive cordon setup invocations.
 There is no base port to configure.

 The allocated port is not reserved: cordon setup binds to port 0, reads the port the OS assigned, then releases the socket before writing the number into cordon.toml.
 Between setup and cordon start, another process could theoretically claim the port.
 If that happens, cordon start will fail to bind and you can rerun cordon setup to pick a new port.
-Persistent port reservation and re-allocation at start time is tracked in #370.
+Persistent port reservation and re-allocation at start time is future work.

 Per-integration defaults